Bart Verbruggen: Anderlecht

 Verbruggen joined Anderlecht in 2020 from N.A.C.
 Breda.
 He made his professional debut on 2 May 2021, in a 2–2 Belgian First Division A draw against Club Brugge.
+On 23 February 2023, he saved all three penalties during a shootout against Ludogorets Razgrad in the 2022–23 UEFA Europa Conference League knockout round play-offs second leg, which helped his team to win the tie 3–0 on penalties following a 2–2 draw on aggregate.